ms-choudhary/whisper/README.md

 ### Why?
 How do you share secrets (like new passwords) with users securely?
-There's a lot of tooling available for storing secrets for services (apps), but sharing secrets with users are still painful.
+There's a lot of tooling available for storing secrets for services (apps), but sharing secrets with users is still painful.

 Following are requirements of a similar service:
 - Users might not be technical, you shouldn't expect users to install X before sharing secrets with them.
 - Mail are not a secure way of sending secrets.
-(Although predominantly used, and this tool focus on this mostly)
+(Although predominantly used, and this tool aims as being replacement to this)
 - We can setup a third party system (like Vault) and give users access to that once, and then we can use vault for all the secrets.
 Although this is a pretty good solution.
 We don't want to maintain a third party service.